skayvanfar/item-search-service/README.md

 # Item-Search-service
 ##
 Item Search API retrieves data from iTunes Store and Google Books.
-It uses resilience4j for the service to be resilient when the iTunes api and google api do not respond or respond with latency mort than 3 seconds(it is configurable)
+It uses resilience4j for the service to be resilient when the iTunes api and google api do not respond or respond with latency more than 3 seconds(it is configurable)
-Errors (including timeouts) from any of the upstream services won't affect user's request. resilience4j also gives the concurrency to call each API.
+Errors (including timeouts) from any of the upstream services won't affect user's request. resilience4j also gives the concurrency to call each API. to adjust the max result of search for api calls set the environment variable MAX_RESULTS or pass via parameter -DMAX_RESULTS=5. they also defined in docker-compose.yml files.

-##suggestion
+##Other options for Resiliency and Concurrency
-another approach is By using Spring WebFlux and Spring WebClient.
+Another approach is by using Spring WebFlux and Spring WebClient.

+Another approach is by using ExecutorService to call each API and Future.get(3, TimeUnit.SECONDS) for fetching and Resiliency

 ## Software needed
 1. Apache Maven (http://maven.apache.org).